 Henry Jackson-Spieker is a multidisciplinary artist, working and combining glass, bronze, steel and wood.
 His work explores tension, balance and symmetry through the use of contrasting materials.
 Early on Jackson-Spieker studied with a utilitarian approach gaining technical skills and understanding.
 Jackson-Spieker creates small sculptural series, sight specific installations and large-scale public works.
 He currently has outdoor sculptures at the Seattle Center and at Cary Hill Sculpture Park in Salem, NY

 Jackson-Spieker is from and currently based in Seattle, WA.
 He received his BFA from Western Washington University and completed The Seattle Office of Arts and Culture’s Artist Boot Camp.
-He is the recipient of Grants form the New Foundation, WA, and The Vermont Studio Center, VT, and the Chihuly Garden and Glass Scholarship.
+He is the recipient of Grants from the New Foundation, WA, and The Vermont Studio Center, VT, and the Chihuly Garden and Glass Scholarship.
 Along with his own artistic practice Jackson-Spieker is a glass blowing and bronze casting instructor at Pratt Fine Arts Center and a project manager, lead fabricator and installer for the artist John Grade.